Bikes · Resale guide

 Essential Checks

-- Check for oil leaks: Inspect thoroughly around the engine block, fork seals, and under the bike for any signs of oil seepage or drips.
-Even small leaks can indicate bigger problems.
+- Check for Oil Leaks — Inspect thoroughly around the engine block, oil filter housing, fork seals, and under the bike for any signs of oil drips or residue.

-- Check exhaust smoke: Ask the seller to start the bike (cold).
-White smoke indicates a potential head gasket issue, blue smoke means burning oil, and black smoke suggests a rich fuel mixture.
+- Check Exhaust Smoke — After starting, observe the exhaust.
+White smoke (especially persistent) can mean a head gasket issue, blue smoke indicates burning oil, and thick black smoke suggests a rich fuel mixture.

-- Ride for 15+ minutes: Take a decent test ride to check for unusual vibrations, smooth gear shifts, clutch slip (RPM climbs without speed increase), and stable handling.
+- Ride for 15+ Minutes — Pay attention to vibrations, smooth gear shifts, clutch slip (RPM climbs but speed doesn’t), and handling stability.
+Test brakes under real conditions.

 Insider Checks

-THE COLD ENGINE COLOR TEST: Before the seller starts the bike, take a close look at the exhaust pipe tip.
-A dry, greyish tip is healthy.
-If you see black, oily soot, the engine might be running rich or burning oil.
-White crusty deposits could indicate a coolant leak (on liquid-cooled bikes like the NS400).
-Do this before the engine warms up, as heat burns off evidence.
-Minor adjustments could be ₹500-₹2,000, but an engine issue could be ₹10,000+.
+COLD ENGINE COLOR TEST: Before the seller starts the bike, peek at the exhaust pipe tip.
+A dry, light grey tip is usually healthy.
+Black oily soot means it’s running rich or burning oil (₹2,000-₹5,000 for diagnosis/fix).
+White crusty deposits can point to a coolant leak (₹3,000-₹7,000 for a liquid-cooled bike like the NS400).
+Do this before they warm it up, as heat burns off the evidence.

-THE CLUTCH SLIP TEST: During your test ride, get into the highest gear (6th) at a relatively low speed (e.g., 50-60 kmph), then fully open the throttle.
+CLUTCH SLIP TEST: Get the bike into its highest gear (6th gear) at a very low speed (around 30-40 kmph).
+Then, open the throttle hard and quickly.
 If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
-This means they are worn out and need replacement, a repair that will set you back ₹2,500-₹4,500.
+This is a common wear item and costs ₹2,500-₹4,000 to replace the clutch plate set on an NS400.

 Common Scams to Watch For (India 2026)

 Stolen Bike with Forged RC: This is a serious one for premium bikes.
-Always verify the chassis and engine numbers on the bike against the RC.
-Then, use the Parivahan app to cross-check the RC details.
-If anything doesn’t match, walk away.
+Always cross-verify the chassis and engine numbers on the bike with the RC book and check them against the Parivahan app.
+If the numbers don’t match, or if the RC looks suspicious (poor print quality, spelling errors), walk away.

-Chassis or Engine Number Tampering: Criminals might grind down and re-stamp numbers to hide a stolen bike’s identity.
-Carefully inspect the chassis and engine number areas for any grinding marks, inconsistent stamping, or paint inconsistencies that suggest tampering.
+Chassis or Engine Number Tampering: Some fraudsters grind off the original numbers and re-stamp new ones to hide a stolen bike or one involved in a major accident.
+Carefully inspect the areas around the chassis and engine numbers for grinding marks, inconsistent stamping depth, or paint that looks different.

-Engine Swap: A blown engine might be replaced with a used one from another bike.
-The engine number on the block must match the RC.
-Also, look for mismatched paint or excessive grime on the engine block compared to the rest of the bike, indicating it wasn’t original.
+Engine Swap: A blown engine might be replaced with a cheaper, used one from another bike.
+Always ensure the engine number on the bike matches the RC.
+Also, look for mismatched paint or cleanliness levels between the engine block and the rest of the bike, which can be a tell-tale sign.

-Fake Service Records: Some sellers present service books with stamps from local mechanics that don’t correspond to authorized dealer networks.
-Call the authorized service centre with the chassis number to verify the service history.
-Fake records mean the bike’s actual history is unknown.
+Fake Service Records: Some sellers create bogus service records with local mechanic stamps that don’t belong to authorized dealers.
+Call the authorized Bajaj service centre with the bike’s chassis number to verify its service history directly from their database.

 Seller’s Guide — How to Maximize Your Bajaj Pulsar NS400 Resale